43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 We can fix it.

-## Disclaimers / Notes
+## Footnotes

-- Most mentioned years of support are from MDN, or if it pre-dates MDN, from the compat data
+[^1]: Most mentioned years of support are from MDN, or if it pre-dates MDN, from the compat data
-- Most of this bloat is from a time when it was probably necessary since the platform obviously wasn't as feature-rich back then.
+[^2]: Most of this bloat is from a time when it was probably necessary since the platform obviously wasn't as feature-rich back then.
 I think it was probably the right decision/architecture at the time.
-- "Ponyfill" stuff in general is an unsettled topic, really.
+[^3]: "Ponyfill" stuff in general is an unsettled topic, really.
 I think we should drop them once LTS is achieved, but others do disagree and want them "forever".
+[^4]: I believe there are people who need such old engines, but would love to see some examples